 Introduction

 Access network discovery and selection describes the process by which a terminal detects the available access networks, followed by retrieval of information about each of the access networks and their nodes of attachment in range.
 The process concludes with the evaluation of the collected information and related information stored locally in order to determine the most appropriate node of attachment for the succeeding establishment of the connection.

+NDS mainly applies to wireless access technologies, and various IEEE 802 technologies provide various capabilities as described in clause 7.2.8.
+Only a very limited subset of the functions are applicable to wired access technologies like IEEE 802.3.

 ###Amendment required due to acceptance of DCN 17-0079-05 as remedy for CID 104: Agreed information model contains association related information elements not yet represented in clause 7.3###